 5. Lower height book stacks to allow sunlight to transfer from the north side to the south side of the library, which otherwise would have been tall and blocking all light.
 The proposed height would have also exceeded Occupational Health and Safety standards at 103", and I brought that down to 93”.

 6. Wood finish on the newstacks: Which otherwise would have been grey metal.

-7. Periodical shelving on the ends: Which otherwise would have required additional periodical shelving at additional expense.
+7. Periodical shelving on the ends of the stacks, which otherwise would have required additional periodical shelving at additional expense.

-10. A traditional gas fireplace: Which otherwise would have been a mid-wall, bar type, or none at all.
+10. A traditional gas fireplace: Which otherwise would have been a drywalled space.

 11. Furniture–locally sourced: Which was all on sale, durable, practical and which the students love.